New Zealand country brief

 New Zealand comprises two main narrow and mountainous islands, the North Island and the South Island, separated by Cook Strait, and a number of smaller outlying islands.
 Its total land area is approximately 263,310 square kilometres (about the combined area of Victoria and Tasmania).
 New Zealand claims a maritime exclusive economic zone (EEZ) of a little over four million square kilometres, the fifth‑largest in the world and more than 15 times its land mass.
 It has a cool temperate climate, strongly influenced by oceanic factors.

-New Zealand has a population of 4.93 million (estimated at the end of 2018).
-Its rate of natural increase is about one per cent per year, boosted by increased immigration levels (expected to fall under the Ardern government) and in 2018 its population increase was estimated at 1.7 per cent, down slightly on recent years.
-Until recently, most inward migration had been from the United Kingdom, Australia and northern Europe.
+New Zealand reached a population of five million in March 2020, a figure likely to have been accelerated by an increased number of returns encouraged by the COVID‑19 pandemic.
+Since 2013, New Zealand's population has grown at an average rate of 1.8 per cent per annum, boosted by immigration.
+Until recently, most immigrants had arrived from the United Kingdom, Australia and northern Europe.
 A growing number of migrants now come from the Pacific island countries, particularly Samoa, the Cook Islands and Niue, and from Asia.
 Australia is a major destination for New Zealand migrants and tourists.
 New Zealand's capital, Wellington, is situated on the south-west tip of the North Island and is about the same latitude as Launceston.

 While New Zealand chose not to join the Australian federation in 1901, it maintains close political contact.
 At a government-to-government level, Australia's relationship with New Zealand is the closest and most comprehensive of all our bilateral relationships.
 Prime ministers hold annual formal talks and foreign, trade and defence ministers meet regularly.
-New Zealand ministers and government officials participate with their Australian federal and state counterparts in relevant meetings of the Council of Australian Governments.
+New Zealand ministers and government officials often participated with their Australian federal and state counterparts in relevant meetings of the Council of Australian Governments, the structure of which will be revised following the creation of the National Federation Reform Council in June 2020.
+At the invitation of Prime Minister Morrison, New Zealand Prime Minister Ardern participated in the 5 May 2020 meeting of Australia's National Cabinet.

 Australia and New Zealand cooperate closely in global and regional fora, including the United Nations, APEC, East Asia Summit and the ASEAN Regional Forum and Pacific Islands Forum.
-We are both prioritising long-standing collaboration with our Pacific island partners through Australia's Pacific Step-up and New Zealand's Pacific Reset policies.
+We both prioritise long-standing collaboration with our Pacific island partners through Australia's Pacific Step-up and New Zealand's Pacific Reset policies.

 Australia and New Zealand have a proud history of joint deployments dating back to the Australian and New Zealand Army Corps at Gallipoli.
-Our defence relationship remains as important as ever, and includes recent operations in Timor-Leste, Solomon Islands and today in Afghanistan, the Multinational Force and Observers mission in the Sinai, and the Building Partner Capacity mission in Iraq.
+Our defence relationship remains as important as ever, and includes recent operations in Timor-Leste, Solomon Islands and the Building Partner Capacity mission in Iraq, and today in Afghanistan and the Multinational Force and Observers mission in the Sinai.

 Formal expressions of our security partnership are found in the 1944 Canberra Pact and 1951 ANZUS Treaty.
 Our bilateral defence relationship is underpinned by the 1991 Closer Defence Relations agreement (CDR), updated in 2018, which provides a broad strategic framework for the bilateral defence relationship.
 In accordance with the recommendations of the 2011 Review of the Australia-New Zealand Defence Relationship, a framework for closer consultation and engagement on defence has been implemented since 2012.

 The Australia New Zealand Leadership Forum (ANZLF), established in 2004, is an annual private sector-led event which brings together Australian and New Zealand business and government leaders to reinforce and develop the trans-Tasman economy and business environment.
-The twelfth ANZLF was held in Sydney in March 2018.
-The ANZLF, which is supported by DFAT (and its New Zealand counterpart, the Ministry of Foreign Affairs and Trade) is co-chaired on the Australian side by Ann Sherry AO, Chairman of Carnival Australia, and on the New Zealand side by Adrian Littlewood, Chief Executive of Auckland Airport.
+The most recent ANZLF was held in Auckland in September 2019.
+The ANZLF, which is supported by DFAT (and its New Zealand counterpart, the Ministry of Foreign Affairs and Trade) is co-chaired on the Australian side by Ann Sherry AO, and on the New Zealand side by Greg Lowe.

-Foreign ministers meet biannually for trans-Tasman Foreign Minister Consultations, the most recent of which were held in Auckland on 18-19 February 2019 between Foreign Minister Marise Payne and New Zealand's Deputy Prime Minister and Foreign Minister Winston Peters.
-Trade ministers hold formal trade talks annually to discuss developments concerning ANZCERTA as well as global and regional trade issues.
+Foreign ministers meet biannually for trans-Tasman Foreign Minister Consultations, the most recent of which were held by videolink on 6 August 2020 between Foreign Minister Marise Payne and New Zealand's Deputy Prime Minister and Foreign Minister Winston Peters.
+Trade ministers held their most recent round of annual trade talks on 23 July 2020 to discuss developments concerning CER as well as global and regional trade issues.
+Joint Statement: Closer economic relations discussions with New Zealand.

 New Zealand is a parliamentary democracy in the Westminster tradition, but with several significant differences.
-Its executive arm of government is drawn from its legislature, which currently has 120 members.
+Its executive arm of government is drawn from its legislature, which notionally has 120 members, although this may temporarily increase between elections to account for voting equities (‘overhang seats') under its Mixed Member Proportional (MMP) electoral system.
 With the abolition of its Legislative Council (upper house) in 1951, New Zealand's parliament became unicameral.
 The prime minister is head of government and requires the confidence of the House to govern.

+New Zealand general elections are held every three years, and the next election will take place on 17 October 2020.
 On 19 October 2017, following the 23 September general election, Labour leader Jacinda Ardern negotiated a coalition with Winston Peters's New Zealand First Party and a supply and confidence agreement with the Green Party.
-Prime Minister Ardern named her Cabinet on 26 October 2017, with Winston Peters appointed Deputy Prime Minister and Minister of Foreign Affairs (he is also responsible for development assistance).
+Prime Minister Ardern named her Cabinet on 26 October 2017, with Winston Peters appointed Deputy Prime Minister and Minister of Foreign Affairs (subsequently also named Minister for Disarmament).
 David Parker was named Minister for Trade and Economic Growth.

-Bill English, leader of the National Party, which had governed for nine years prior to the election, stood down in February 2018, to be replaced by current leader, Simon Bridges.
+Bill English, leader of the National Party, which had governed for nine years prior to the 2017 election, stood down in February 2018, to be replaced by Simon Bridges, who consequently became Leader of the Opposition.
+Todd Muller replaced Mr Bridges as Leader of the Opposition in May 2020.
+Mr Muller subsequently resigned and was replaced by Judith Collins in July 2020.

 HM Queen Elizabeth II is the Head of State, represented by the Governor-General (Rt Hon Dame Patsy Reddy), who may summon, prorogue or dissolve parliament.
-The government's term of office is three years (the next election will be held in 2020).
 It is compulsory to enrol to vote but voting itself is not compulsory.

 Following a comprehensive reform program that began in the mid-1980s, the New Zealand economy is now largely deregulated, and more internationally competitive.
 The production base has diversified to include a range of elaborately transformed manufactures, while maintaining a large agriculture sector, which accounts for over 60 per cent of exports but 7.5 per cent of real Gross Domestic Product (GDP).
 Services account for around 65 per cent of New Zealand's GDP, while manufacturing accounts for 11 per cent.
 In 2018, New Zealand's main merchandise export markets were China (24.2 per cent), Australia (15.9 per cent), the United States (9.6 per cent) and Japan (6.1 per cent).
 New Zealand's main sources of merchandise imports were China (19.8 per cent), Australia (11.5 per cent), the United States (10.1per cent) and Japan (6.1) per cent.
 New Zealand's GDP grew by 3.0 per cent in 2018 and is estimated to grow by 2.5 per cent in 2018.